 Even if Congress manages to pass the fiscal 2011 budget this week, U.S. military leaders and analysts say the continuing resolutions that have kept the Department of Defense afloat for much of the past year have already done serious and possibly permanent damage to their modernization programs.
 “Even at this point if we get a full [fiscal] 11 appropriations bill, the [department] will still spend the next half of the fiscal year trying to clean up the mess that’s already been created in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Budget Impasse Could Have Long-Term Effect On DOD Modernization".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Budget Impasse Could Have Long-Term Effect On DOD Modernization".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.